-is jumping into virtual reality (sort of), giving away a Google Cardboard-inspired headset for those who buy its G3 smartphone.
+is jumping into virtual reality (sort of), giving away a Cardboard-inspired headset for those who buy its G3 smartphone.

 makes its Cardboard design open source, so chose to use that for its own headset, opting for plastic instead of recyclable corrugated paper.

-Just like the Cardboard version, ’s virtual-reality hardware includes a neodymium ring magnet on the side, which pairs with the G3’s internal magnetometer.
+st like the Cardboard version, ’s virtual-reality hardware includes a neodymium ring magnet on the side, which pairs with the G3’s internal magnetometer.
 This way you can control the phone without the need to touch the display.